Webelos Outdoor AOL And Bridging

 Akela: Scouts please face the campfire.
 Bearer of the arrow, present arrows.
-(WDL comes forward s with a small piece of flash paper from local magic shop, wrapped around tip)
+(WDL comes forwards with a small piece of flash paper from a local magic shop, wrapped around tip)

 (Stopping at each compass point around the fire holding arrows forward toward the point then toward the spectators, then the receiving boys. present an arrow to each boy.)

 Webelos Den Leader: These arrows symbolize the straight path one must follow.
-The light symbolizes the enlightenment of knowledge and for doing right for others. (tell all boys to hold arrow next to the feathers and one at a time place the tip of the arrow into the flame of their candle.)
-Akela will now present the Arrow Of Light to the Scouts. (and pins to mothers) Would the Scouts follow Akela for their secret ceremony. (out of sight of the others we explain to the significance of the AOL award, and that it is the only Cub Scout award that can be proudly worn on a boy scout uniform.
-The scouts return to the camp fire.)
+The light symbolizes the enlightenment of knowledge and for doing right for others. (tell all boys to hold the arrow next to the feathers and one at a time place the tip of the arrow into the flame of their candle.)
+Akela will now present the Arrow Of Light to the Scouts. (and pins to mothers) Would the Scouts follow Akela for their secret ceremony? (out of sight of the others we explain the significance of the AOL award, and that it is the only Cub Scout award that can be proudly worn on a boy scout uniform.
+The scouts return to the campfire.)

 Akela: Scouts please escort your parents to the bridge but cross the bridge alone.
 Parents will wait on this side.